Northampton and Lamport Railway

 The Northampton and Lamport Railway is a standard gauge heritage railway in Northamptonshire, England.
 It is based at Pitsford and Brampton station, near the villages of Pitsford and Chapel Brampton, roughly 5 mi north of Northampton.

 Overview

 The line between Northampton and Market Harborough was finally closed (by British Rail) on 16 August 1981, the intermediate stations on the route having been closed for many years.

 In 1984 (just three years after the line's closure), a group was formed by Michael William Papworth (of Northampton) with the intention of re-opening a section of the line as a heritage railway.
 The site opened to the public shortly afterwards.
 Following the granting of a Light Railway Order, the line carried its first fare-paying passengers in November 1995.
 The official Grand Opening Ceremony took place (just 4 months later) on 31 March 1996.

-Currently, passenger trains operate on a section of line approximately 1+1/2 mi in length, departing from and arriving at the only station, Pitsford and Brampton.
+Currently, passenger trains operate on a section of line approximately 1+1/2 mi in length, between Pitsford and Brampton and Boughton.